 After finishing university in 2009 I went back South Africa after deciding to volunteer with White Shark Projects, an ethical shark diving company based in Gansbaai offering trips to dive with Great White Sharks as well as educating guests on the truth about these animals.
 I took my new Canon DSLR with me.
 Of course, being new to photography, my photos weren’t exactly competition winners but I was happy having learnt some of the basics and in one of my favourite places on earth.

 My interest in photography grew from this point but it wasn’t until 2013 that the interest became an obsession.
 I wanted to try and take my photography to the next level and learn how to take photos that would challenge my current skills and impress others.
 Now I am constantly in competition with myself, trying to better my photography and all the while in search of wildlife experiences.
 I try to spend as much time as possible travelling the country, both locally and afar, watching and photographing wildlife and the landscapes they call home.

-Ultimately the main reason I enjoy photography so much is the way it has encouraged me to learn so much more about the world, its geography and the wildlife we share it with.
+Ultimately the main reason I enjoy photography so much is the way it has encouraged me to learn so much more about the natural world, its geography and the wildlife we share it with.
 I have learnt how rewarding it is to stop and appreciate things we’re often too busy to notice.
 I hope you enjoy looking at my website and please do get in touch.
 I welcome any feedback you’d like to give.